ClemCornet/ClemCornet/README.md

 ### Frontend developer based in Paris

-I do like building complex interfaces and constantly testing new technologies and techniques.
-I enjoy working with include **VueJS/Nuxt, ReactJS, Jamstack (Strapi), GraphQL** and I'm a huge fan of **tailwindcss**.
+I enjoy creating complex user interfaces and continuously experimenting with new technologies and techniques.
+Some of my favorite tools include **VueJS/Nuxt, ReactJS, Jamstack (Strapi), GraphQL and Tailwind.**

+<span style="color:blue">some *blue* text</span>.

 ### Find me on :